 A silent astronaut and a 20-something insomniac walk into a diner.
 The two strangers find solace in french fries and a jukebox dance number.
-In the timeless 24-hour diner, a woman learns the antidote to loneliness isn't falling love, but in considering the loneliness of someone else, and maybe even trying on his space suit.
+In the timeless 24-hour diner, the antidote to loneliness isn't falling love, but in considering the loneliness of someone else, and maybe even trying on his space suit.

 The Astronaut Hour is a short film I wrote and performed in.
 Anna Loyd Bradshaw directed, Allegra Levy wrote original music, and Tom Feeney and I choreographed my favorite dance ever.
 It was produced in collaboration with Blackbox Productions.
 Our DP was Charlotte Dupré.
 This 12-minute film is a work in progress.
 I learned so much from it.
 We shot in Greenpoint overnight for 12 sweaty, unforgettable hours.

 I’ve been proudly attached to Scheiss Book, a one-woman play in six parts, for the past three years.
 It started as a workshop at the Barrow Group, then went on to win Best One-Woman Show and Backstage’s Audience Choice Award at the United Solo Festival Off-Broadway in 2016.
 We’ve since performed it at Dixon Place and the Wild Project.
 We have a residency at the 14th Street Y in Fall 2019 & have our eyes on new venues in new countries…Edinburgh 2020?

 Scheiss Book is always performed on the principle that all you need for good theatre is a good story, a chair and lighting.
 It’s a highly adaptable show somewhere between Hannah Gadsby’s “Nanette” and Phoebe Waller-Bridge’s “Fleabag.”
 Comedy is my favorite thing to direct.
 Here’s a highlight reel from our first production.